freeCodeCamp/freeCodeCampOS/README.md

 1. Ensure you have the Gitpod extension. _Otherwise [click here](https://gitpod.io/#https://github.com/ShaunSHamilton/external-project)_
 2. Once Gitpod opens, ensure it is done doing its stuffs
-3. `source .freeCodeCamp/tooling/.bashrc` likely will not work.
-So, manually run this.
-4. Open Command Palette, run `freeCodeCamp: Develop Course`
+3. Open Command Palette, run `freeCodeCamp: Develop Course`

 **Notes**

-- When doing the course, ensure you are in the `curriculum/` directory
+- When doing the course, ensure you are in the root directory
-- The preview window is forced to refresh quite often - it might look like it is flickering

 ### Locally